Filters

 Filter features

-This table describes which features are supported for each filter type.
-Note that just because a feature is supported, does not mean it must be used in your filters.
+The following table outlines which features are supported for each filter type.
+Just because a feature is supported, does not mean it must be used in your filters.

 Filter type